jecki/DHParser/README.md

    like DHParser than with the PHP-parsing-expression-grammar-kit that Florian Zacherl has used.)

-3. Developing processing-pipelines for tree-structured data.
+3. Developing *processing pipelines for tree-structured data*.

-   In typical digital humanities applications one wants to produce different forms of output (say, printed, online-human-readable, online-machine-readable) from one and the same source of data.
+   In typical digital-humanities-applications one wants to produce different forms of output (say, printed, online-human-readable, online-machine-readable) from one and the same source of data.
    Therefore, the parsing stage (if the data source is structured